pacificclimate/climate-explorer-frontend/README.md

 `.env`, `.env.development`, and `.env.production`.

 These can be overridden at run time by providing them in the `docker run` command (`-e` option).

-The only environment variable that must be set outside of the `.env` files is:

-* `REACT_APP_CE_CURRENT_VERSION`
-  * (If no value is set for this variable, the app still works, but the version cannot be displayed in the Help.)

 In addition, we mount the configuration files as volumes in the container.
 This enables us to update these files without rebuilding or redeploying the app.